UiT-Photonics/itc4k/README.md

 I want to emphasize *simple class*, you really can't do more than set the value/range for the TEC and LD and turn them on/off.
 It shold be fairly easy to extend tho.
-All the controlling logic is in the itc4001-class, the gui is just a static function that creates an object a provides a uifigure-based user interface to it.
+All the controlling logic is in the itc4001-class, the gui is just a static function that creates an object and provides a uifigure-based user interface to it.